 We have had to cancel all of our in-person events due to the pandemic.
 We depend on ticket sales to keep our non-profit going.
 Losing access to this income is devastating to our organization.
 Our artists have contributed specific thoughts on how the pandemic will affect us, which you can read here.

 Our Variety Show

-Our quarterly variety show features intimate performances from dancers, teachers, painters, singers, poets, and comedians.
+Our live variety show features intimate performances from dancers, teachers, painters, singers, poets, and comedians.
 The show is inspired by the chautauquas of the 19th and early 20th centuries, where people from all walks of life came together to experience education, entertainment, and culture for the whole community.
 We primarily feature queer and under-represented creatives.

 You can read more about our show here and here.